Prompt of the day: Do you enjoy being alone? What do you do when you’re by yourself?

 Last but not least, I climaxed at the rum-soaked baba, a beloved French dessert.
 Rum is awesome enough, but the dough was also stuffed with orange zest and essences at its core.

 I scarfed it all down pretty quickly, so I don’t have a picture of the inside.
 The dough was also baked to a perfect texture that’s chewier the average bread, but slightly harder than that of a cake.
 It was exceptionally sweet, but not in the sugary way.

 And again, you know how I feel about cheese.
-Usually I hold my tongue back whenever I taste the widespread desserts out there that all taste basically like an amass of sugars.
+Usually I hold my tongue back whenever I come across desserts that taste basically like nothing but an amass of sugars.
 But throw in some soft ricotta morsels and drizzles of orange water, and you won’t need so much fructose to spice up an ice cream.
 Enriched with subtle hints of citrus and a berry-bittersweet romance, it was the perfect bouquet to end our night.

 Our toast for the night?
 May our bellies be happy always, and may St. Valentine continue to bless us today, tomorrow, and forevermore.

 The Hallmark holiday spirit is filling the air, and every girl deserves a date to celebrate the love.
 But for reasons we’ll get into in a minute, the gym isn’t probably the best place to look for a good catch.

 Dating and working out were never on the same page until the day I went on a really bad date with this guy I met at the gym.
 It was so bad I had to get my brother to come pick me up.
 Otherwise, there’s no way I could escape him.